0mniteck/EAPD/MODULE/README.md

 # Module
 # WIP
-A module needs to be written to add easy access on the Wifi-Pineapple PineAP Management Interface.
+Get access on the Wifi-Pineapple PineAP Management Interface.
+Needs more features.